jlmelville/smallvis/docs/nervjse.md

 Additionally, I also was much more careful with making sure that we weren't allowing zeros to creep into any matrix that needed to calculate a logarithm.
-And I also reduced the epsilon used in these cases from `.Machine$double.eps` to `.Machine$double.xmin`, which also cured some potential convergence issues due where replacing zeros in the probability matrix (even using as small a value as `.Machine$double.eps`) caused an accumulation of errors that made it look like the cost function was increasing.
+And I also reduced the epsilon used in these cases from `.Machine$double.eps` to `.Machine$double.xmin`, which also cured some potential convergence issues where replacing zeros in the probability matrix (even using as small a value as `.Machine$double.eps`) caused an accumulation of errors that made it look like the cost function was increasing.

 These changes made the JSE gradient calculation even slower than it was before.
 But it did make it a bit easier to optimize.
 As discussed above, I was unable